creditkarma/thrift-server/packages/dynamic-config/README.md

 A dynamic configuration library for Node.js written in TypeScript.

-DynamicConfig supports local config in the form of JSON files and remote configuration for secrets and other independently deployed configuration.
+DynamicConfig supports local config in the form of JSON, JavaScript or TypeScript files.
+It also supports pulling configs from remote sources through a simple public API.
 By default remote configuration is stored in Consul and secret config values are stored in Vault.
-There is also an API for registering other remote config sources.
 The use of remote configuration is optional.
 If these are not configurated only local config will be used.
-At least one local configuration file (`default.json`) is required.
+At least one local configuration file (`default.(json|js|ts)`) is required.

 ## Install